 As motorcyclists, we are always looking for those remote stretches of road, away from the hustle and bustle of the city, where we can just roll on the throttle and enjoy the ride.
 Coincidentally, these same roads often lead to great places to camp, so you might as well bring a tent and enjoy a few days of riding.

-For the first-timer, choosing the right gear can be a little daunting, since the amount of equipment made for camping and motorcycling seems almost limitless.
+For the first-timer, choosing the right motorcycle camping gear can be a little daunting, since the amount of equipment made for motorcycling and camping seems almost limitless.
 This is a look at the basic gear you'll need and some suggestions for those “extra” items that can make the whole experience much more enjoyable.
 Plus, we'll look at how to pack it all on your motorcycle.

 For more on luggage options, see Saddlebags and Luggage 101.

 The first thing you’ll want is a good set of luggage.
 Yes, you can stuff everything in a trash bag and strap it to the back of your bike, but I can tell you from experience that the sound of that Hefty bag flapping in the wind will drive you crazy by the end of the day… To keep things simple, let’s divide motorcycle luggage into three main categories: hard luggage, leather luggage and textile luggage.
 Generally speaking, all three can hold your gear on your motorcycle and keep it dry, but there are pros and cons to each.